Market and regulatory issues related to Bio-CC(U)S

 Utilisation of biogenic CO2 (Bio-CCU) does not have a direct GHG impact, but in the long run Bio-CCU could enable a more rapid electrification of carbon intensive industry and transport sectors.
 This again could lead to a system level reduction of CO2 emissions, especially if additional renewable electricity is used in CO2 conversion and thus introduced to the energy system.
 One of the major obstacles to enable sustainable Bio-CCU is the electricity source, which in practice dictates the CO2 emissions from Bio-CCU.
 As a result, sustainable Bio-CCU will be dependent on how the CO2 emissions from electricity generation are calculated.

-The IEA Bioenergy Special Project on Bio-CCS and Bio-CCU in cooperation with the Directorate General of the European Commission is organising this workshop to address market and regulatory issues related to large-scale industrial implementation of Bio-CC(U)S as a climate mitigating tool.
-The whole-day workshop will feature speakers from industry, policymaking, research and NGO’s allocated to four sessions; Background and introduction, Policy perspectives, Bio-CCS, and Bio-CCU.
-The workshop will be rounded off with a panel discussion.
-A full agenda with confirmed speakers will be available at the IEA Bioenergy Special Project on Bio-CCS and Bio-CCU web pages closer to the event.
+The IEA Bioenergy Special Project on Bio-CCS and Bio-CCU in cooperation with the Directorate General of the European Commission have organised this workshop to address market and regulatory issues related to large-scale industrial implementation of Bio-CC(U)S as a climate mitigating tool.
+The whole-day workshop featured speakers from industry, policymaking, research and NGO’s allocated to four sessions; Background and introduction, Policy perspectives, Bio-CCS, and Bio-CCU.
+The workshop was rounded off with a panel discussion.

 Kees W. Kwant, IEA Bioenergy